bryanburgers/webassembly-rules-poc/README.md

 Proof-of-concept companion code to a proposal for evaluating business rules using WebAssembly.

-The proposal is here: <insert once the proposal is published>
+The proposal is here: https://github.com/RESOStandards/transport/discussions/92

 ## webassembly-rules-poc